 Video credit to: Bangkok Bank

 Ned Phillips (NP): I’m Ned Phillips, CEO and founder of Bambu.
-I came out to Asia about 30 years ago.
+I came to Asia about 30 years ago.
 Grew up in Scotland and came to Asia with a one way ticket with a one month plan.
-I lived in Hong Kong for 14 and Singapore for 15 years where I worked in finance and technology industry.
+I lived in Hong Kong for 14 and Singapore for 15 years where I worked in the finance and technology industry.

 Bangkok Bank (BB): So what started Bambu?